First-sale doctrine: Importation of copies

 Section 602(a)(1) of the US copyright statute states that "importation into the United States, without the authority of the owner of copyright under this title, of copies or phonorecords of a work that have been acquired outside the United States is an infringement of the exclusive right to distribute copies or phonorecords."
-This provision provides the copyright owner an opportunity to stop goods from entering the United States market altogether.
+This provision provides the copyright holder an opportunity to stop goods from entering the United States market altogether.

 Application of this provision created difficult legal issues in the context of gray market products.
 Gray market dealers buy the genuine goods in foreign countries at a significant discount from U.S. prices.
 They then import these genuine goods into the U.S. and sell them at discount prices, undercutting the authorized U.S. dealers.
 The gray market exists where the price for goods outside the US is lower than the price inside.

 On the surface, §602(a), barring unauthorized importation, would seem to clash with the first-sale doctrine, which permits the resale of lawfully made copies.
 The issue comes down to whether §602(a) creates an affirmative right to bar all unauthorized importation, or does the first-sale doctrine limit the reach of §602(a), thus permitting the resale of at least some lawfully made imported copies.

 In 1998, the U.S. Supreme Court in Quality King v.
 L'Anza found that first-sale doctrine applied to imported goods at least where the imported goods are first lawfully made in the United States, shipped abroad for resale, and later reenter the United States.
 That case involved importation of hair care products bearing copyrighted labels.
 A unanimous Supreme Court found that the first-sale doctrine does apply to importation into the US of copyrighted works (the labels), which were made in the US and then exported.